Shafiul-p/Beecrowd-problem-solve-in-C/README.md

 Check out all problems.
 When I upload new problem I also upload emidetly and you could checkout.
 If you have any problems you can contact me.
+You also learn here easily by seeing my comments on code.
 Thank you